opencybersecurityalliance/kestrel-lang/README.rst

 Kestrel threat hunting language provides an abstraction for threat hunters to focus on *what to hunt* instead of *how to hunt*.
 The abstraction makes it possible to codify resuable hunting knowledge in a composable and sharable manner.
-And the Kestrel runtime figures out *how to hunt* for hunters to make cyber threat hunting less tedious and more efficient.
+And Kestrel runtime figures out *how to hunt* for hunters to make cyber threat hunting less tedious and more efficient.

 .. image:: docs/images/overview.png
    :width: 100%
    :alt: Kestrel overview.

-- Kestrel language: a threat hunting language for a human to express *what to hunt*.
+- **Kestrel language**: a threat hunting language for a human to express *what to hunt*.

   - expressing the knowledge of *what* in patterns, analytics, and hunt flows.